Linguistics in science fiction: Learning alien language

 Although works of science fiction throughout history have employed different methods of learning alien language, their methods of language learning are not the standard.
 According to Walter E. Meyers in Aliens and Linguists: Language Study and Science Fiction, short stories were common in science fiction works of the time.
 This meant that for the sake of storytelling, authors usually had no room for extended descriptions on the process of language learning.
-When the process of language learning is described, it is usually not a central concern; some authors might try to document the process but most others would ignore it altogether.
+When that process is described, it is usually not a central concern; some authors might try to document the process but most others would ignore it altogether.
 As Beverly Friend pointed out, having aliens learn human language rather than the opposite was a popular strategy.
 When human characters do learn alien languages, it is commonly done through the strategies listed below:

 When it comes to details in language learning, Meyers claims that some information "may have been extracted from professional and academic journals, [but] they are more likely to have come from general sources".
 Sources, from which journals are found, include National Geographic, Science Magazine, and Science News-letter, under the categories of learning and memory, rather than linguistics journals.

 Some authors might make it such that a character required to learn a language is naturally skilled at doing so.
 Such characters are usually super-humanly efficient language learners.
 One such example is John Carter, a character in Edgar Rice Burrough’s Barsoom series.
 Similar to this strategy, other authors make the unfamiliar language simple to learn; one such example can be seen in Across the Zodiac by Percy Greg.
 Despite Greg’s description of the language as simple, the structure of the language is still that of an Indo-European language.
 This makes the language only simple to the author whose very own language is Indo-European.
 When languages are simple, John Krueger argues that authors cannot resist the temptation of making it difficult in some aspect of language.
 Although, difficulty in phonology can be justified considering alien anatomy.